Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

 Let $B$ be a branch of $T _{Y, H}$, and let $v$ be a minimal vertical edge of $T_{Y, H}$ contained in the boundary of $B$.
 Let $B'$ be the branch of $T_{Y, H}$ adjacent to $B$ across $v$.
 Suppose that the $W_Y$-weight of $v$ is less than $\del$ in $B$.
 Then, it follows from the construction of $T_{X, H}$, that there is a staircase rectangle $R_v$ in $B'$, such that the horizontal length of $R_v$ is $\del/3$ and that $v$ is a vertical edge of $R_v$.
 Let $v$ be a vertical edge of $B$.
-Then we enlarge $B$ by gluing the rectangle $R_v$ along $v$, and we remove $R_v$ from $B'$ (\Cref{fEnlargedYBranch})--- this cut-and-paste operation transforms $T_{Y, H}$ by horizontally pushes the vertical edge $v$ by $\del/3$ into $B'$.
+Then we enlarge $B$ by gluing the rectangle $R_v$ along $v$, and we remove $R_v$ from $B'$ (\Cref{fCutAndPasteRectangle})--- this cut-and-paste operation transforms $T_{Y, H}$ by pushing the vertical edge $v$ by $\del/3$ into $B'$ in the horizontal direction.

 For all minimal vertical edges $v$ of $T_{Y, H}$ whose $W$-weights are less than $\del$ as above, we apply such modifications simultaneously and obtain a train-track structure $T'_{Y, H}$ of $E_{Y, H}$ homotopic to $T_{Y, H}$.
+(We push weight only $\del/ 3$ across a vertical edge, since, if another $\del/3$ is pushed out across the opposite vertical edge, at least $\del/ 3$-weight remains left.)

 \begin{lemma}\Label{TforY}~ \begin{itemize} \item The edge graph of $T_{Y, H}'$ is, at least, $\frac{\del}{ 3}$ away from the singular set of $E^1_{Y, H}$; \item $T_{Y, H}'$ is $\del$-Hausdorff close to $T_{Y, H}$ in $E^1_{Y, H}$; \item $T_{X, H}$ is semi-diffeomorphic to $T_{Y, H}'$; \item $T_{X, H}$ changes semi-continuously in $H$; \item $T_{Y, H}$ changes semi-continuously in $H$, and the realization of $W$ on $T_{X, H}$. \end{itemize} \end{lemma} \begin{proof}